grumpy-gaming/Norrath-Navigator/db/quests/quests(json).md

-All json coded quests nee dto go here for better database intergration.
+All json coded quests need to go here for better database intergration.